-Food, communications and weapon systems are the lifeblood of a military unit.
+Food, communications, transportation and weapon systems are the lifeblood of a military unit.
 With few exceptions, military communications operate from 28 volts DC or 48 volts DC sources.
 Currently, many guns (including howitzers), cannons and motors use computers and require DC power.
+The use or robotics to move materials from one place to another and provide weaponized platform will have a larger effect on reducing casualties and help counter the effects of IEDs.
 We believe that the demand for DC power with the military is increasing as the use of pulsed energy weapon systems (i.e., weapons that either use pulses of electricity to fire ammunition or operate by sending an electric current to a target) are more widely used on the battle field.
 This increased use of electronics in military missions has resulted in an increased need for DC power and for more efficient ways of generating, storing and distributing energy.
 The military has assigned a special program management department to oversee the development and standardization of a new range of higher efficiency mobile power generators ranging in size from 5 kW to 200 kW.
 With pulsed weapon systems, DC power requirements can climb as high as 6 megawatts.